Head & Neck Cancer

 Surgery is used to remove a solid tumor.
 It may offer the best chance of controlling the disease and keeping it from spreading, especially for people with early-stage disease.
 Surgery may be used to stage and treat the cancer or to relieve or prevent symptoms that might otherwise occur later.
 Many types of surgery are available.
 A neck dissection, which is the removal of lymph nodes and surrounding tissue from the neck, is a common procedure that may be used.
 Surgery may also accompany other treatment types.

-Reconstructive surgerymay be an option to restore appearance or functionality (see Reconstruction & Rehabilitation).
+Reconstructive surgery may be an option to restore appearance or functionality (see Reconstruction & Rehabilitation).

 Radiation therapy uses high-energy radiation to destroy cancer cells and shrink tumors.
 Some people with localized disease or bone pain that does not lessen with chemotherapy may receive it to specific parts of the body.

-Radioactive iodine treatment involves giving radioactive iodine (I-131) in liquid or pill form to treat some forms of thyroid cancer.
+Radioactive iodine therapy involves giving radioactive iodine (I-131) in liquid or pill form to treat some forms of thyroid cancer.
 It may be used after surgery in patients with thyroid cancer who are at increased risk of recurrence.
 The radioactive iodine will concentrate in any remaining thyroid tissue, and the radiation will kill the cancer cells.

-Targeted therapy uses drugs or other substances to identify and attack specific types of cancer cells.
+Targeted therapy uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapy is designed to affect only cancer cells.
 Some of these drugs are oral medications given in pill form, and others are given by IV.
 Some may be given alone or in combination with other drug therapies.

 Chemoradiation, also called chemoradiotherapy, combines chemotherapy with radiation therapy.
 It makes cancer cells more sensitive to radiation, making it easier for the radiation to kill them.